ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 - Every time the Arduino is powered off and restarted, it will append the initial set of data but add a new line with the date in the form YYYY-MM-DD.
 	- Sometimes our sensor gets bumped and restarts unexpectedly.
 Searching for "-" can detect these errors.
 The date line needs to be removed before graphing.
 	- If you use the sensor for several days between downloading the data, look for these date lines to figure out when each chunk of data was collected.

+## Testing & Validation

+- Outside away from people and buildings, the sensor should read between 400 and 500 ppm.
+- If you breathe directly on the sensor, it should read over 10,000 and up to 40,000.
+- The sensor is very sensitive to nearby sources of CO₂.
+For example, we observed that the sensor reads 500-550 ppm when we walk outside with it in our backpack because our breath is enough to raise the CO₂ levels locally.
+- One sensor was used in a college undergraduate lab course.
+Students were asked to analyze the sensor's accuracy.
+The sensor typically performed with readings consistently about 50 ppm too high.
+- Calibration is very difficult and not recommended.
+The sensors come pre-calibrated if ordered from Adafruit.

 ## Comparison to Aranet Sensor